maghoff/sausagewiki/README.md

  * Simple to [install and run](#install-and-run)
     * No runtime dependencies
- * Simple to backup, just copy the single database file whenever
+ * Simple to back up, just copy the single database file whenever
  * Can be reverse proxied behind any path without configuration
  * Snappy, light resource usage
  * Markdown syntax